Fruit trees online shop:

 Plums

 Our plum trees are grown on the rootstock St Julien A, which is moderately vigorous, producing trees up to 3-3.5m in height.
-So it can’t be said that these are dwarfing trees, though it is the most widely used rootstock and very reliable.
+So it can’t be said that these are dwarfing trees, though it is the most widely used rootstock and very reliable, so generally a good choice if you want to grow plums.
 These trees can also be trained.

 Fruit trees by type